CgnRLAgent/cog_ml_tasks/README.md

 The AX_CPT task consists in the presentation to the subject of four possible stimuli/cues: two context cues 'A' - 'B' and 2 target cues 'X' - 'Y'.

-The tester has 2 possible responses which depend on the temporal order of previous and current stimuli: he has to answer 'R' when
+The tester has 2 possible responses which depend on the temporal order of previous and current stimuli:
+This task must start with context cues.
+Context cues and target cues take turns to appear. he has to answer 'R' when
 * the current stimulus is 'X' AND the previous stimulus is 'A' , in any other case , reply 'L'.